DollaR84/radioCenter/radioCenter/doc/en/readme.md

 * NVDA+ALT+O: get station info;
 * NVDA+ALT+R: open window control center;

+## Sorting stations:
+* without sorting;
+* by name in forward direction;
+* by name in the reverse direction;
+* by priority and name in the forward direction;
+* by priority and name in the reverse direction;

 ##List of changes:
 ###Version 1.2.0
 * added settings to the nvda settings panel;